 The Middlebury College Museum of Art is a vital educational component of Middlebury College.
 The museum is a must-see destination for history lovers with thousands of artifacts ranging from 19th Century sculptures, Asian art, and contemporary prints.

 The art museum produces 6–8 exhibits yearly in addition to their permanent collection display of works.
-Temporary exhibitions are usually borrowed from institutions specializing in traveling shows or other museum collections.
+Temporary exhibitions are usually borrowed from institutions specializing in traveling shows or museum collections.
 Not only does the museum maintain the artifacts within the building, but it also maintains 25 sculptures located in various places on Middlebury’s campus.

 See Related: Best Museums in Europe to Visit